EdWordy/foxhole-quartermaster/README.md

 1) Download the latest release (.exe)
 2) Run the program
+3) Add a screenshot
+4) Generate a report (which creates an excel spreadsheet)
+5) (Optional) Run basic analytics on the data using the analysis window tab

 NOTE: The included files such as the item_ and number_mappings are necessary, including the Reports directory (which is where generated data will be placed).